cifkao/moveformer/README.md

 ### Poetry
 Install [Poetry](https://python-poetry.org/) 1.1.13 or later.

-Optionally (if you are not in a virtual environment or your Python version is different from 3.9) set up a virtual environment and activate it:
+Optionally (if you are not in a virtual environment or your default Python version is different from 3.9) set up a virtual environment and activate it:
 ```bash
 poetry env use python3.9
 poetry shell